woldier/woldier/README.md

 ---
 ### 🔭 Research interest
 I'm currently working on:
-- Computer Vision and its wide applications, with an emphasis on the medical and remote sensing imaging field
+- Computer Vision and its wide applications, with an emphasis on the medical and remote sensing imaging fields
 - Robust Complex Digital Signal Processing with Machine Learning, such as TEM and EEG signals
 - Unsupervised Domain Adaptation for Semantic Segmentation